Hadronic Structure, Conformal Maps, and Analytic Continuation: Conclusions

 \section{Conclusions}

-This work has presented a new method for numerical analytic continuation.
+This work has presented a method for numerical analytic continuation, which is closely related to recent work in Refs.~\cite{PhysRevLett.126.056402,PhysRevB.104.165111,Nogaki:2023mut,nogaki2023nevanlinnajl}.
 The main application we have in mind is extracting spectral densities from Euclidean data (e.g., computing using lattice QCD).
 One of our main insights is that evaluating a Green function in the upper half-plane, \cref{eq:rhoeps_equals_ImGR}, amounts to a smearing prescription in the spirit of \cref{eq:ordered_limit}.
 The general formalism is valid for generic (diagonal) thermal Green functions.
-As a proof of concept, we presented numerical examples of our method in a few simplified systems.
-We plan to address the question including statistical uncertainties associated with the input data in a forthcoming publication.
+As a proof of concept, we presented numerical examples of the method in a few simplified systems.
+Important work on robust spectral reconstructions in the presence of statistical noise has recently been given in Ref.~\cite{Huang:2022qsb}.

-A key distinguishing feature of our method is the rigorous bounding envelope of the Wertevorrat, which quantifies the systematic uncertainty of the analytic continuation at each point $z$ in the upper half-plane.
+A key distinguishing feature of our method from recent work in Refs.~\cite{PhysRevLett.126.056402,PhysRevB.104.165111,Nogaki:2023mut,nogaki2023nevanlinnajl} is the rigorous bounding envelope of the Wertevorrat, which quantifies the systematic uncertainty of the analytic continuation at each point $z$ in the upper half-plane.
 The Wertevorrat parameterizes, by explicit construction, the full space of functions consistent with input Euclidean data and with the known causal structure of Green's function in the complex plane.